Offshore Outsourcing in IT

 Dramatic Cost Reduction and Good Quality

-The greatest historical advantage of offshore outsourcing in IT has always been savings on labor.
+The greatest historical business advantage of offshore outsourcing in IT has always been savings on labor.
 In the early days of offshoring, wages were extremely low and quality was often suspect.
-However, the quality of offshore IT talent has risen dramatically, and offshore teams are reliable in the quality of their output.
+However, the quality of offshore IT talent has risen dramatically, and offshore teams are reliable in the quality of their business output.
 Wages have also risen considerably, but they remain far lower than in wealthy nations.

 Access to a Vast Labor Pool